- Home

 How can I find a lawyer?

-Making a mesothelioma claim is a specialised area.
-It is important to talk to a lawyer or law firm who are experienced in this area of work, as they often have the appropriate information about how and where asbestos was used.
+Mesothelioma legal claims are a specialised area.
+It’s important to talk to a lawyer or law firm experienced in this area, as they often have the appropriate information about how and where asbestos was used.

-These support organisations can also help you find a lawyer experienced in dealing with asbestos cases.
+The support organisations may also help you find a lawyer experienced in dealing with asbestos cases.

 More resources